rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-storage-accounts.md

     System.out.println("Key name: " + key.keyName() + " with value "+ key.value());
 }
 ```

+You cannot directly set the value of keys-you can retrieve the values or regenerate them, revoking access granted by previous value.

 ### Regenerate a key in a storage account